-Replace a blade if it hits a solid object, if the blade is out of balance, or if the blade is bent.
-For best performance and continued safety conformance of the machine, use genuine Toro replacement blades.
+The blades must be replaced if a solid object is hit, if the blade is out of balance, or the blade is bent.
+To ensure optimum performance and continued safety conformance of the machine, use genuine Toro replacement blades.
 Replacement blades made by other manufacturers may result in non-conformance with safety standards.

-- 1. Hold the blade end using a rag or thickly padded glove. - 2.
+Hold the blade end using a rag or thickly-padded glove.
 Remove the blade bolt, curved washer, and blade from the spindle shaft (Figure 49).